01Visuals That Inspire

 Fortunately, there’s one way (that people love) to inspire supporters and grow your organization’s visibility: Infographics.

 Also, infographics, although they've been around for some time, have become easier for anyone to create.
-All you need are some easy-to-use graphic tools and a little imagination to create intriguing, fun to look at, and informative infographic visuals that you can use almost anywhere and anytime.
+All you need are some easy-to-use graphics tools and a little imagination to create intriguing, fun to look at, and informative infographic visuals that you can use almost anywhere and anytime.

 Just look at the examples below to spark your imagination about how your nonprofit can use infographics effectively in your communications.